charleslemaire0/TeenAstro/TeenAstroTest/debug5160/README.md

 Refer to the [TMC5160 datasheet](https://tmc-item.chiplinkstech.com/TMC5160A_Datasheet_Rev1.14.pdf) for register description and mode of operation

-I renamed it as a text file to avoid build errors in the whole project.
-Rename it to .cpp, build it with platformio (pio run)
+Like other test programs, it is built it with platformio (pio run -t upload)

 Flash it to a board (pio run -t upload), connect a terminal at 57600 bit/s and send commands